 Check with community organizations or residential facilities in your area to see if they offer respite care.

-The decision to move your loved one with Alzheimer’s disease into a residential facility isn’t easy, but it’s often the best way to make sure she gets the level of care she needs.
+The decision to move your loved one with Alzheimer’s disease into a residential facility isn’t easy, but it’s often the best way to make sure they get the level of care they need.
 There are three main types:

-Retirement housing.
-This kind of setting is better for someone with early Alzheimer's who can still care for herself and live alone safely but would have a hard time managing an entire house.
+- Retirement housing.
+This kind of setting is better for someone with early Alzheimer's who can still care for themselves and live alone safely but would have a hard time managing an entire house.
 Generally, these places don’t have 24-hour supervision, and the staff may know very little about dementia.